copperspice/cs_mingw_w64/README.md

  * date - Prints/sets the system date and time
  * dirname - Removes the last level or filename from a given pathname
  * echo - Writes the text passed to this command to standard output adding a newline
+ * env - Displays or modifies the environment
  * factor - Prints prime factors
  * false - Returns an unsuccessful exit status
  * hostname - Print or set the machine name